scottlamb/moonfire-nvr/guide/build.md

 On Linux hosts (as opposed to when using Docker Desktop on macOS/Windows), you'll likely see errors like the ones below.
 The solution is to [install emulators](https://github.com/tonistiigi/binfmt#installing-emulators).
+You may need to reinstall emulators on each boot of the host.

 ```
+Exec format error

 Error while loading /usr/sbin/dpkg-split: No such file or directory
 Error while loading /usr/sbin/dpkg-deb: No such file or directory
 ```